 For quick relief from inflammation and itchy, irritated skin, try a spritz of our calming Clarifying Hydration Dew.
 Natural ingredients like rosewater and cucumber help soothe, hydrate, and reduce inflammation.
 This delicate mist is also perfect for an afternoon refresh!

-Another luxurious experience in which to indulge in this season, is a long shower with our Body Glow Duo.
+Another luxurious experience in which to indulge this season is a long shower with our Body Glow Duo.
 The Rejuvenating Essence Body Polish gently exfoliates your skin as you close your eyes and let the water rush over you, washing your stress away.
 It looks like creamy black lava and is saturated with the most natural of ingredients: volcanic ash, volcanic sand, hemp seed oil, cranberry seed oil, rice starch, honeysuckle flower extract, and peppermint oil, just to name a few.
-After rinsing off and gently toweling off, leave your body damp and apply the Simply Puree Whipped Body Butter, which moisturizes, softens and boosts elasticity, battles breakouts, and is packed with fig seed oil, candelilla wax, boise de rose, cypress oil, and shea butter.
+After rinsing off and gently toweling off, leave your body damp and apply the Simply Puree Whipped Body Butter, which moisturizes, softens, and boosts elasticity, battles breakouts, and is packed with fig seed oil, candelilla wax, Boise de rose, cypress oil, and shea butter.
 Your stress will be gone as you detox and deep-bathe your skin.

 Remember, seasonal stress is normal.
 But there are ways to treat yourself that can melt it (and your skin issues), away!